1 Proven Way To Overcome Perfectionism

-I've decided to get friendly with perfectionism and fear.
-It's an ongoing (read-daily) battle we have, so I've decided to get to know them better.
+I've decided to get friendly with perfectionism and fear with these proven steps.
+It's an ongoing battle I have, so I've decided to get to know them better.

-We know creating and making something new brings up all kinds of emotions and fears.
-It brings up some nitty gritty stuff, we didn't even know we possessed.
+You know creating and making something new brings up all kinds of emotions and fears.
+It brings up some nitty gritty stuff, you didn't even know you had.